CIA-CCTB/pythrahyper_net/README.md

 The easiest way to install the required python packages is by using conda.
 Creating a new environment with this command will install all dependencies:

-`conda create --name pythra python=3.7 pyqt=5 mayavi numpy scipy tifffile jupyter networkx matplotlib`
+`conda create --name pythra python=3.7 pyqt=5 numpy scipy tifffile jupyter networkx matplotlib`

 Then change into the new environment using `conda activate pythra`, and start a Jupyter notebook server in the `pythrahyper_net` directory to access the notebooks.

+### Mayavi visualization in the browser:

-To get interactive mayavi visualizations inside the browser, install and activate the required extension:
+To get interactive mayavi visualizations inside the browser, first install mayavi and ipyevents:

+`conda install -c anaconda mayavi`
+`conda install -c conda-forge ipyevents`

+Next, install and activate the required extension:
-`jupyter nbextension install --py mayavi --user`

-`jupyter nbextension enable --py mayavi --user`
+`jupyter nbextension install --py mayavi --user` `jupyter nbextension enable --py mayavi --user`

+If you get errors upon importing `mlab`, this additional command may be necessary: `conda install -c conda-force "libnetcdf=4.6.2"`

+### Interactive Matplotlib plots:

 The matplotlib plots can be made interactive using these modules: